Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: Conclusion

 \section{Conclusion}

 In summary, we have introduced a framework for retraining ML models, emphasizing structural stability across updates with new data.
 By leveraging a mixed-integer optimization approach, our methodology enables users to navigate the predictive power-stability Pareto frontier, and deploy stable models without significant compromises on predictive power.
-The practical benefits of our approach are highlighted in a healthcare case study, where consistent interpretability across retraining iterations is crucial for user trust and model adoption.
+The practical benefits of our approach are highlighted through real-world case studies, including a production case study in a major US hospital, where consistent interpretability across retraining iterations is crucial for user trust and model adoption.
+Future work will look to expand the applicability of our methods to cases where distributional shifts are anticipated and can be quantified, and where cost considerations need to explicitly be modeled.

-\textbf{Limitations and future work.} Depending on the underlying model type, our approach may have significant computational requirements: the bottleneck of our methodology is the formation of a sufficiently large pool of candidate models.
-Adaptations for scalability and efficiency might be essential for practical deployment in case studies where data and model updates are more frequent.
-Furthermore, the need to balance the inclusion of historical data against recent data to mitigate distributional shifts poses an additional complexity in the model retraining process.
-Future work will look to expand the applicability of our methods to a broader suite of models including deep learning models.
-The main challenges include addressing the computational burdens of training such complex models, especially with the large datasets common in healthcare, and effectively measuring stability.